 The final tier in Air Canada’s Million Miler program is reached after 4,000,000 Lifetime Qualifying Miles.
 At this point, you’d have circumnavigated the globe just over 160 times.
 Does it even matter how many miles you’ve flown after this point?

 Upon crossing this threshold, the only thing that changes is that the person whom you nominated for lifetime 50K status will now be bumped up to 75K status.
-You will continue to enjoy the top-tier Super Elite status for life.
+You’ll continue to enjoy top-tier Super Elite status for life.

 This isn’t a huge change from the 3,000,000-mile threshold, especially since the person who does the flying doesn’t have any changes to their benefits.
-You also don’t have the option of nominating someone other than your initial nominee for 75K status, which I’d argue would be a more valuable perk for reaching this milestone.
+You also don’t have the option of nominating someone other than your initial nominee for 75K status, which could be argued that it would be a more valuable perk for reaching this milestone.